mdhwang/Punch-Buddy-Fight-Club/README.md

 After 100 epochs, the model achieves 95% accuracy on the validation test data.

+Model is stored in /models folder for future use.

 Hooray!

 ## WHAT DO WE DO NOW?